iboguslavsky/HA_BME280_wifi_sensor/README.md

 ## Summary

-This project describes the hardware and firmware necessary to build a long lasting (> 2years) low power environmental sensor for Home Assistant.
-It combines esp32c3-based board that spends most of it's time in deeep sleep mode, while waking up every 30 mins to communicate the environmental data to Home Assistant.
-It utilizes low-power environmental sensor [BME280](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280/).
+This project outlines the hardware and firmware needed to create a low-power environmental sensor with a lifespan of over 2 years for Home Assistant.
+The system features an ESP32-C3-based board, which remains in deep sleep mode most of the time and wakes up every 30 minutes to send environmental data to Home Assistant.
+It uses the low-power [BME280](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280/) environmental sensor.

-This solution is using a pair of AA lithium batteries (non-rechargeable).
-The desciion to use this type of batteries was made to:
+The board is powered by a pair of 1.5V AA LiFePO lithium batteries (non-rechargeable).
+The decision to use these batteries was based on:

-- Ability to discharge almost to capacity while maintainng a steady voltage (unlike alcaline batteries).
+- Their ability to discharge almost to capacity while maintainng a steady voltage (unlike alcaline batteries).
 This eliminates the need for voltage regulation
-- This approach is saving both on components conut - and the additional power draw
+- This allows for both saving on components count - and the additional power draw
-- Very low self-discharge current (ie, shelf life of > 10 years)
+- Batteries very low self-discharge current (ie, shelf life of > 10 years)

 The board is using standard [ESPHome](https://esphome.io/) firmware.